Andrew-Robertson10/MIST-4610-Group-Project-2/README.md

 [Table: Median Class Mass Largest to Smallest](https://drive.google.com/file/d/1VfPwiMtnP7GGCCU2ByREHhpLtbjwacfv/view?usp=sharing)

+- Iron meteorites are the heaviest but appear less frequently.
+- The most common meteorites are small and belong to non-metallic classes.

 ## Manipulations
-We manipulated the data in the forecast model to forecast starting at 2009 since as we mention later on in the analysis, recent data is incomplete.
+We excluded the last five years of data in the prediction model because meteorite records have a significant publication delay, which artificially depresses recent counts.
+After removing these incomplete years, Tableau is able to detect the underlying long-term growth trend in meteorite discoveries, resulting in a more realistic upward forecast.

 We also filtered out very early data from before the 20th century, since efforts to discover meteorites did not exist back then and the number of meteorites found for each year during these time periods is either zero or in the single digits.
 Manipulating the data in this fashion allowed us to clean up the visualizations and better predict the future.

 ## Analysis and Results
 We found one issue with the data set that we analyzed.
 Less data has been collected or the data is less complete for the more recent years.
 This is causing a dip in recorded data after the mid-2010s that is not necessarily representative of the number of meteorites that actually fell during these years.